DO-Ui/bombparty-bot/README.md

 This bot only works for the jklm.fun version of bomb party

 # How to use
-Asuming many things (1080p monitor, regular zoom level etc.), this bot should work straight out of the box.
+Asuming many things (1080p monitor, regular zoom level, opera browser (yes I use opera), etc.), this bot should work straight out of the box.

 If you wish to only use the longest word the bot finds, go inside the file bombparty-bot.py and edit line 14 to be True